Affordable DIY Kitchen Countertop Remodel

 No need to tear out countertops and start from scratch when you can refinish what you already have with Concrete Overlay.
 With only a few necessary surface preparation steps, applying overlay, color and seal couldn’t be faster, easier or less expensive to do.

-Hear it straight from our customer and recent 2015 End of Summer Facebook Photo Contest contestant, Bonnie H., who refinished her kitchen cabinets with fantastic success earlier this year.
+Hear it straight from our customer and 2015 End of Summer Facebook Photo Contest contestant, Bonnie H., who refinished her kitchen cabinets with fantastic success.

 “My sad tired kitchen needed a face lift but gutting it and getting all new cabinets and countertops wasn’t an option so off I went to Pinterest!
 Low and behold I find a product called concrete overlay that can go right over my hideous painted formica countertops and I can allegedly do this myself!
 I figured even if I screwed it up it couldn’t possible be any worse than what I currently had so why not??